-How do I Become a Pet Partner?
+How do I Become a Pet Partners Team ?

 Pet Partners has established a set of objective criteria for determining if you and your pet are ready to effectively serve as a Pet Partners team.
 In this step you are both assessed for skills and aptitude.
 The evaluation process also provides valuable input for determining in which visiting environment your team is most likely to be happy and successful.

-Step 5 (optional) – Become a Member of Denver Pet Partners
+STEP 5 (optional) – Become a Member of Denver Pet Partners

 We are Denver Pet Partners, a community partner (or affiliate) of the national organization.
 There are many benefits to joining Denver Pet Partners (DPP) including reduced registration fees to national Pet Partners (PP): When you join Denver Pet Partners at $45 the first year (and $25 annually thereafter) your registration through PP is discounted.
 This discount more than pays for your annual membership with DPP.
 DPP also places a high priority on supporting our Teams.
 This support includes: